<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 With this being said, you have to be (1) extremely patient and (2) confident in what you know and are learning at this moment in order to bring tech into the fold of your environment.

-Logistics and time are critical, and when using tech, you need to first ensure that prior to your investment, ask yourself, “in order to add ‘x’, how do we make it fit into our session time?” as well as, “how can i include this into our Standard Operating Procedure (SOP)?”
+Logistics and time are critical, and when using tech, you need to first ensure that prior to your investment, ask yourself, “in order to add ‘x’, how do we make it fit into our session time?” as well as, “how can I include this into our Standard Operating Procedure (SOP)?”

 Once you have created an SOP around incorporating tech into your environment, and it fits logistically and within the time constraints of your business model, jump in on the investment and test your athletes as often as you can!

 When I look at when I first invested in the HD plates, I explored so much and learned along the way!
-What I did then and what I do now is a result of many, many iterations, learning to understand the metrics more sensitively, beginning to connect dots between variables and training prescriptions/adaptations as the data came in over months and months of daily assessment!
+What I did then and what I do now is a result of many, many iterations, learning to understand the metrics more sensitively, beginning to connect the dots between variables and training prescriptions/adaptations as the data came in over months and months of daily assessment!

 That's A Wrap